DigitalNZ/supplejack/_posts/2017-12-04-installation-walk-through-by-example.md

   config.preview_record_class = SupplejackApi::PreviewRecord
 end
 ```

+You also need to remove this line:

+`protect_from_forgery with: :exception`

+from your `app/controllers/application_controller.rb`

 Lastly, we need to configure the harvester key that allows the Worker and the Manager to communicate with the API.
 To do this, open up the rails console, with `rails console`, and create a user.